 Exorcists can definitely be considered this, being given two skill trees (effectively making exorcists a two-in-one class especially if they are built for PvP).
 The first skill tree has skills that come with flinch resistance that allows them to overwhelm about anyone too close to them and land their opponents into a combo.
 The other skill tree gives an exorcist superior area denial abilities when their opponents are not willing to come close to them.

-Male Brawlers seem to be an example of this.
+Male Brawlers seem to be an example of this until they got nerfed.

 Goddamned Bats: The Vestibule of Darkness dungeon is filled with them.
 Kargels and Bomb Kargels are especially annoying, throwing projectiles that vertically home in on your position.
 There are also the Wisps and Stalkers in the Behemoth dungeons, but the Wisps are far worse, even bordering on being Demonic Spiders.
 They move fast and hit hard for Light and Shadow damage, respectively.
 They also happen to have high magic resistance and fairly decent physical resistance.
 And sometimes, a Wisp will teleport behind you when damaged, often ready with an attack.

 The Possessed Statues are just as bad.
 If you're attacking a group of them in melee and a single one of their grenades hits you, you can be permanently stunlocked.
 They are also capable of harming themselves though.

 Per zone, there's pretty much a list of them.
 Later dungeons had a rise in Soul Eaters, damage resistant monsters that steal MP with a move they like to spam.
 Usually 2-10 in the same room as well!